jordandeklerk/moderndid/README.md

 - **`didpy.didhonest`**: Sensitivity analysis for violations of parallel trends (Rambachan and Roth, 2023) with multiple restriction types
 - **`didpy.functional`**: Specification tests for functional form assumptions in DiD models

-Each subpackage is designed as a self-contained module with its own estimators, inference procedures, and visualization tools, while sharing common infrastructure for data handling and computation.
-This modular architecture allows researchers to use exactly the methods they need while benefiting from a unified interface and consistent design principles across all DiD approaches.